danielaparker/jsoncons/README.md

 - The [jsonpath](#user-content-ext_jsonpath) extension supports search using [Stefan Goessner's JsonPath](http://goessner.net/articles/JsonPath/).
 It also supports search and replace using JsonPath expressions.
 - The [binary](#user-content-ext_binary) extension supports encoding to and decoding from the [MessagePack](http://msgpack.org/index.html) binary serialization format.

+## Get jsoncons

+The jsoncons library is header-only: it consists solely of header files containing templates and inline functions, and requires no separately-compiled library binaries when linking.
+It has no dependence on other libraries.
+The accompanying test suite uses boost, but not the library itself.

+To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.
+If you wish to use extensions, copy the `jsoncons_ext` directory as well.

 ## How to use it

 - For a quick guide, see [jsoncons: a C++ library for json construction](http://danielaparker.github.io/jsoncons).